wordrobe/cli/README.md

 ```
 vendor/bin/wordrobe setup
 ```
-It creates the *wordrobe.json* configuration file and lets you create a new theme.
+It creates the *wordrobe.json* configuration file and lets you setup a new theme.

 ## Theme development
 As easily as project's setup, **Wordrobe** allows you to create themes and themes' features by running simple command line wizards.